Quick answer

 When can babies eat asparagus?

-Babies can start eating cooked asparagus from around 6 months, once they are ready for solid foods.
+Babies can start eating cooked asparagus from around 6 months, once they're ready for solid foods.

 See our first foods for baby guide for more ideas.